 Pro tip: the cost and comfort of ASICS shoes are often directly proportional to how much gel cushioning they have.
 The more gel, the more expensive – but the better it feels on your foot!

 In this category, it just depends on what type of cushioning you want.
-Mizuno has wave technology sandwiched between plenty of foam while ASICS uses gel.
+Mizuno has Wave technology sandwiched between plenty of foam.
+ASICS gel, though, is a legendary shoe feature.

 Overall Fit and Comfort

 Mizuno shoes are known for having a great and comfortable fit.
 Thanks to the wave technology, you’ll get an incredibly comfortable ride.
-Mizuno prides itself in focusing on an athlete’s performance, so that goal is in the forefoot of their mind when considering comfort.
+Mizuno prides itself on focusing on an athlete’s performance.
+That goal is in the forefront of their mind when considering comfort.

 ASICS is going to fit snugly, so if you want to make sure that your feet don’t move around, ASICS is a great option.
+The result of this approach to fit is a very responsive ride.
 However, if you need a wide toe box (perhaps because you have bunions) or if you just want a little extra space in the midfoot, ASICS will feel too constraining and tight.

-However, ASICS shoes are nice and lightweight if you’re looking for something that isn’t really heavy.
+However, ASICS shoes are nice and lightweight if weight is a sticking point for you.
 Because the shoes don’t have very slated soles, it will be easier and more comfortable to run.
 ASICS prides themselves in flexibility and comfort if that’s what you’re looking for.

 You’ll spend about $125 on average on a Mizuno shoe.
-By contrast, ASICS typically costs about $120, although they do have a variety of less expensive models.
+ASICS is roughly comparable in cost, although they do have a variety of less expensive models.

-Both Mizuno and ASICS have very distinct technologies that they use, so it just depends on what kind of technology you want.
-For example, if you want the wave technology that will help spread the force as you pound the pavement, you’re only going to get that with Mizuno.
+Both Mizuno and ASICS have their defining technologies, so it just depends on what kind of technology you want.
+If you want the Wave technology that will help spread the force as you pound the pavement, you’re only going to get that with Mizuno.